 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), dietitians and nutritionists could expect to see faster than average job growth of 11%, from 2018-2028.
-The BLS revealed a median annual salary of $60,370 for these professionals, in May 2018.
+According to the U.S. Bureau of Labor Statistics (BLS), dietitians and nutritionists could expect to see a much faster than average job growth of 8%, from 2019-2029.
+The BLS revealed a median annual salary of $63,090 for these professionals, in May 2020.

 With a degree in food science or nutrition it is possible to pursue certification to become a registered dietetic technician or a registered dietitian.
 Registered dietetic technicians work under registered dietitians and typically have an associate's degree, while registered dietitians have a bachelor's degree and may pursue advanced certification in an area of specialization.
 There are also certification options for individuals licensed to practice medicine and those who hold advanced degrees and training.